Rank Centrality: Ranking from Pair-wise Comparisons: Introduction

+Numerous spectral ranking algorithms have been proposed in the past, one of the most popular example being PageRank \citep{BP98}.
+However, almost invariably, the question of when one should choose to use a particular spectral ranking algorithm is left open.
+One notable exception is the work of \cite{AT05}, which provides a set of axioms satisfied by PageRank algorithm and prove that PageRank is the only rank aggregation algorithm that satisfies those particular axioms.
+Hence, it provides a guideline for deciding when PageRank should be used, i.e. in applications where the specific set of axioms make sense.
+In a similar spirit, Rank Centrality is a spectral ranking algorithm with a theoretical justification suggesting that it should be used in applications where the BTL or MNL model makes sense (in the remainder of this manuscript, we shall use BTL model as representative for BTL and MNL model). }

+{ There has been significant work on rankings from pair-wise comparison in the last several years.
+A popular model is a distribution over permutations known as the Mallows model, which assigns probability to observed rankings according to the Kendall-$\tau$ distance to a true ranking.
+Since the maximum likelihood estimation is provably difficult, \cite{DKNS01} studied this problem (also known as the Kemeny optimization) when full rankings are observed and provided a 2-approximation algorithm.
+This was later improved by \cite{ACN08} and also generalized to partial rankings \citep{Ail10}.
+Recently, \cite{LB11} proposed \DS{an} expectation-maximization approach with novel sampling schemes to learn the Mallows model from pair-wise comparisons.
+These distance-based approaches aim to provide good approximation algorithms for the provably difficult problem of minimizing the Kendall-$\tau$ distance and some variations of it (e.g. \cite{FTO12}).

+Learning to rank from pair-wise comparisons has also been studied in applications where one might observe more than just the ordinal outcome of pair-wise comparisons.
+Additional data on cardinal preferences such as the margin of victory (the difference between the winning team's score and the losing team's score) in a football match has led to score-based methods for ranking, where the goal is to find scores for each team such that the difference of the scores is consistent with the observed margins of victory \citep{Hoch06,GL11,JLYY11}.
+More recently, \cite{VZ12} proposed a unified model that generalizes both the BTL model and the cardinal preferences.
+These approaches add to the traditional approaches based on some notion of distance, such as the Kendall-$\tau$ distance, and probabilistic models, such as the BTL model.

+Another probabilistic model directly parameterizes the distribution of pair-wise comparisons for all the pairs and asks the question of whether existing pair-wise ranking algorithms are consistent or not \citep{DucMacJor10, RA14}.
+It is shown that many existing algorithms do not meet the proposed `consistency' criteria and new regret/optimization based algorithms are presented. }

-In a related work by \citet{BM08}, the authors present an algorithm that produces an ordering based on $O(\numitems \log \numitems)$ pair-wise comparisons on adaptively selected pairs.
+\DS{The algorithm proposed by \citet{AS11} can be viewed as natural adaption of Borda count based on pair-wise comparison data.
+They establish it to be equivalent to Borda count based on entire distribution when perfect pair-wise marginals are available, i.e. large sample limit.
+In \citet{BM08}, the authors present an algorithm that produces an ordering based on $O(\numitems \log \numitems)$ pair-wise comparisons on adaptively selected pairs.
 They assume that there is an underlying true ranking and one observes noisy comparison results.
-Each time a pair is queried, we are given the true ordering of the pair with probability $1/2 + \gamma$ for some $\gamma > 0$ which does not depend on the items being compared.
-One limitation of this model is that it does not capture the fact that in many applications, like chess matches, the outcome of a comparison very much depends on the opponents that are competing.
+Each time a pair is queried, we are given the true ordering of the pair with probability $1/2 + \gamma$ for some $\gamma > 0$ which does not depend on the items being compared.}